Lightnet/nextapireactforum/README.md

   - list users (not build)
   - join and leave event (not build)

+## bugs:
+- not select correct board, post and comment to display not fixed yet.

 ## prefix guild:
   Those are just prototype idea base on real life to keep it simple to genre types.